humdrum-tools/humdrum-documentation/guide/ch05/index.md

 ```

 The user has defined two interpretations: "left" and "right."
 The
-intention is to represent the footfalls of a person\'s left and right
+intention is to represent the footfalls of a person's left and right
 feet.
 The representation simply encodes that the left and right feet
 have alternating events, such as might be produced by walking or
 running.
 Notice that null tokens (.) indicate nothing at all and merely